-- (1) The Named Executives did not make a contribution in 2018 to our Nonqualified Deferred Compensation Plan. - (2) We do not make contributions to the EDCP with respect to voluntary deferrals.
-The aggregate balances shown in column (e) of the table above represent amounts that the Named Executives earned as year-end bonuses but elected to defer (included as part of the amount in column (g), if any, of the "Summary Compensation Table" above), plus earnings (or losses).
-Such earnings (or losses) for fiscal 2018 are reflected in column (d) of the "Nonqualified Deferred Compensation Table" and represent appreciation based on investments selected by the Named Executives.
+- (1) The Named Executives did not make a contribution in 2019 to our Nonqualified Deferred Compensation Plan. - table above represent amounts that the Named Executives earned as year-end bonuses but elected to defer (included as part of the amount in column (g), if any, of the "Summary Compensation Table" above), plus earnings (or losses).
+Such earnings (or losses) for fiscal 2019 are reflected in column (d) of the "Nonqualified Deferred Compensation Table" and represent appreciation based on investments selected by the Named Executives.
 Account balances are invested in phantom investments selected by the Named Executives from a menu of deemed investment choices.
 Participants may change their deemed investment choices quarterly.
 When participants elect to defer amounts into the EDCP, they also elect when the amounts will ultimately be paid out to them.
 Distributions may either be made in a specific future year or at a time that begins after retirement.
 In accordance with Section 409A of the Code, in general, distribution schedules cannot be accelerated (other than for hardship) and, to delay distribution, the participant must make such an election at least one year before distribution would otherwise have commenced and the new distribution must be delayed a minimum of five years after distribution would have initially begun.
-The deferred amount is a liability of the Company and subject to the risks of the business. - (3) All of the amounts contributed by Mr. Lowenthal to our Nonqualified Deferred Compensation Plan were previously reported as compensation to him in the "Summary Compensation Table" for the applicable year.
+The deferred amount is a liability of the Company and subject to the risks of the business.